datasciblog/datasciblog.github.io/_posts/2019-12-18-DL-02-understanding-lstm.md

 ### Explanation of equation
 * The hidden state $\mathbf{a}^{\langle t \rangle}$ is determined by the cell state $\mathbf{c}^{\langle t \rangle}$ in combination with the output gate $\mathbf{\Gamma}_{o}$.
-* The cell state state is passed through the "tanh" function to rescale values between -1 and +1.
+* The cell state is passed through the "tanh" function to rescale values between -1 and +1.
 * The output gate acts like a "mask" that either preserves the values of $\tanh(\mathbf{c}^{\langle t \rangle})$ or keeps those values from being included in the hidden state $\mathbf{a}^{\langle t \rangle}$

 ## Prediction $\mathbf{y}^{\langle t \rangle}_{pred}$